joalmeid/avd-app-attach-ops/README.md

 Azure Virtual Desktop (AVD) introduced lately the [MSIX App Attach](https://docs.microsoft.com/en-us/azure/virtual-desktop/what-is-app-attach) feature, which allows Ops teams efficiently to deploy MSIX packages to the AVD infrastructure.
 The AVD MSIX App Attach starter ADO pipeline has the goal to provide a workflow automation to create and upgrade an MSIX Package to a new version using MSIX App Attach.
 Using ADO pipelines will provide Ops teams traceability and operational reliability to manage MSIX packages in AVD.
 We intentionally kept the process simple so that you can adopt it easily to your specific needs.

 The pipeline will support the scenario where the team is getting App binaries for the Application.
 They need to be packaged in an MSIX package and deployed to AVD.

 If the Team is owning the code and is building the Application as well as packaging the MSIX in an automated way before deploying to AVD.
 The pipeline could be easily adopted for this scenario by changing the CI stage of the pipeline to integrate with your existing automation.

-The following graphic is showing an overview of the key components involved by the second scenario.
+The following graphic is showing an overview of the key components involved by our scenario.
+Please note that we are using an Azure VM as MSIX_AppAttach_File_share.
+For high performance and reliability we recommend to use Azure NetApp Files.

 The pipeline implements a CI and CD stage.
 The CI stage is getting the App binaries from a Azure Blob.
 The CD stage deploys the image to the MSIX _AppAttach_File_share (1) and deploys it to the AVD infrastructure (2):

 ![Pipeline overview](doc/images/pipeline_overview.jpg)